 However, Haris, Assistant Manager for Strategy Planning & Development Department at Secure Life, explained to Zafar that opting for MNOs as a distribution channel was not feasible since Pakistani market lacked awareness regarding life and health insurance products specifically the lower tier market.
 An unengaged customer base according to him will not pay premiums or submit claims even if they are enrolled in the scheme automatically as a part of a loyalty scheme.
 He was of the view that selling insurance is a lot harder as compared to airtime or mobile money given its complex nature and negligible understanding regarding insurance of Pakistan's inhabitants.
 Even if the agents of MNOs were properly incentivized and trained to support product distribution, the proposition was still expensive since profit margins expected were small and MNOs commission structure were quite stringent.
 To support his stance, Haris also quoted a recent failure, Linda Jamii, which was a low-cost medical cover provided in partnership with telecommunications firm Safaricom, Changamka Micro Insurance and investment firm Britam.
 The three firms had projected to recruit over a million users in under a year.
 However official figures show that the product had attracted only 80,000 subscribers, a far-cry from its target.
-The insurance regulatory authorities believed that micro insurance works better with groups than with individuals because the cost of selling micro insurance to individuals is higher than that of selling to groups.
+The insurance regulatory authorities believed that micro insurance works better with groups than with individuals because the cost of selling micro insurance to individuals is higher than that of selling to groups (Refer to Exhibit 5 which depicts the transition of health insurance in groups to individuals based on economic growth).
 While Haris's stance made sense, Zafar at the same time also thought of the success of Tigo Family Care in Ghana which used mobile technology platform to insure the lives of people in Ghana.